railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 	So if the total statement has not been approved (that is to say during the day, in the case of petty cash) partner payments will not have been deducted from their corresponding account.

-Manual entry in a journal
+Manual Entry in a Journal
 -------------------------

 Invoices and statements produce accounting entries in different journals.
 But you could also